Winter Weather Advisory issued for Bristol Bay by NWS - NewsBreak

 Wind Advisory issued for Modoc County by NWS

-Effective: 2022-11-30 10:00:00 PST Expires: 2022-11-30 16:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-11-30 12:51:00 PST Expires: 2022-11-30 16:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Modoc County WIND ADVISORY REMAINS IN EFFECT FROM 10 AM THIS MORNING TO 4 PM PST THIS AFTERNOON * WHAT...Southwest winds 20 to 35 mph with gusts up to 45 mph expected. * WHERE...In California, all of Modoc County.
+Target Area: Modoc County WIND ADVISORY REMAINS IN EFFECT UNTIL 4 PM PST THIS AFTERNOON * WHAT...Southwest winds 20 to 35 mph with gusts up to 45 mph expected. * WHERE...In California, all of Modoc County.
 In Oregon, all of Lake County and north to northeast Klamath County.
 In Klamath County, this will include the cities of Sprague River, Beatty, Bly Chemult and Crescent. * WHEN...From 10 AM to 4 PM PST Wednesday. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS...Winds will be strongest near and at the ridges. * View the hazard area in detail at https://www.wrh.noaa.gov/map/?wfo=mfr

 weather.gov

-Effective: 2022-11-30 13:00:00 EST Expires: 2022-12-01 00:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-11-30 16:05:00 EST Expires: 2022-11-30 21:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Central Penobscot; Central Piscataquis; Northeast Aroostook; Northern Penobscot; Northern Piscataquis; Northern Somerset; Northern Washington; Northwest Aroostook; Southeast Aroostook; Southern Penobscot; Southern Piscataquis WIND ADVISORY REMAINS IN EFFECT FROM 1 PM THIS AFTERNOON TO MIDNIGHT EST TONIGHT * WHAT...South winds 15 to 25 mph with gusts up to 50 mph expected. * WHERE...Portions of Central Highlands, Far Eastern, Far Northern, North Woods and Penobscot Valley Maine. * WHEN...From 1 PM this afternoon to midnight EST tonight. * IMPACTS...Strong winds may blow down limbs, trees, and powerlines.
-Isolated to scattered power outages may result.
+Target Area: Northern Litchfield; Southern Litchfield WIND ADVISORY REMAINS IN EFFECT UNTIL 9 PM EST THIS EVENING * WHAT...Southerly winds 15 to 25 mph with gusts up to 50 mph possible, shifting to the west early this evening and remain gusty into Thursday. * WHERE...Northwestern Connecticut, the southern Adirondacks, the Saratoga Lake George region, southeast Catskills, mid Hudson Valley and southern Taconics of eastern New York, and southern Vermont. * WHEN...Through 9 PM EST this evening. * IMPACTS...Gusty winds could blow around unsecured objects.
+Tree limbs could be blown down and a few power outages may result.

 weather.gov